duchangyu/client-timeliner-view.and.data.api/README.md

 ##Dependencies

 * You have the choice to use other workflow samples to log in, upload a file, start translation to get required parameters (urn) for viewer, or use [New Model]in the sample to upload a model.
+* The demo model in this project is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd):
 * Get your consumer key and secret key at https://developer.autodesk.com/
 * Upload a model to viewing service to prepare a default URN for demo.
 * In web.config, provide your own API key, secret, bucket name and default URN string